Architected Materials and Additive Manufacturing (AM2) Lab

 Lab News

-Moini Lab members receive 2 poster awards at American Concrete Institute
+Moini Lab members receive two poster awards at American Concrete Institute

 Krystal Delnoce and Arjun Prihar received the 1st and 3rd poster award during ACI convention in San Francisco.